Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 Compare RatesStart Now →

-We can determine a company’s financial strength by studying their AM Best Rating.
+We can determine a company’s financial strength by studying its AM Best Rating.
 As we previously discussed, generally, a company should not have a loss ratio percentage over 100 percent or under 50 percent.

 As you can see from the table above, Allstate and Farmer’s both have loss ratio percentages under 50 percent.

-In both of these cases, the percentage is still in the 40 percent range, and both companies have a great AM Best rating, so it really isn’t a huge deal that the loss ratio percentage is on the lower side.
+In both of these cases, the percentage is still in the 40 percent range, and both companies have a great AM Best rating, so it isn’t a huge deal that the loss ratio percentage is on the lower side.

 Montana’s Car Insurance Companies with the Best Ratings